CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby.md

 releases, but, hey, we're human!

-Due to current landscape in ruby applications, the default version is the greatest 2.1.Y.
-We provide also the latest 2.2.Y version and the latest 1.9.Y too, but prefer the current stable: 2.1.
+Due to current landscape in ruby applications, the default version is the greatest 2.3.Y.
+We provide also the 2.2.Y and 2.1.Y versions.

 ## Environment injection